giantswarm/docs/src/content/advanced/gitops/apps/update_appcr.md

 ## Export environment variables

-**Note**, Management Cluster codename, Organization name, Workload Cluster name and App name are needed in multiple places across this instruction, the least error prone way of providing them is by exporting as environment variables:
+**__Note__**, Management Cluster codename, Organization name, Workload Cluster name and App name are needed in multiple places across this instruction, the least error prone way of providing them is by exporting them as environment variables:

 ```sh
 export MC_NAME=CODENAME